dhermanu/PopularMoviesI/README.md

 Library used: [Picasso](http://square.github.io/picasso/)
 # Note
-Replace YOUR_MOVIEDB_APIKEY at gradle with your own MOVIEDB API key to work with the source code
+Replace YOUR_MOVIEDB_APIKEY at gradle with your own MOVIEDB API key to work with the source code.